- Exabeam Data Lake Architecture Overview

 Exabeam Log Ingestor

-Consumes events from Syslog and Connectors, providing flow control before pushing to Log Indexer
+Consumes events from Syslog and Connectors, providing flow control before pushing to the Log Processor

 Exabeam Log Processor

 Responsible for parsing, enriching, and indexing log events that are then stored in a distributed cluster

 The Web interface used for searching log events, creating charts, and viewing dashboards

 Exabeam Log Collectors in Data Lake

 Data Lake can collect the data from machines located anywhere, whether it is local, remote, or cloud.
 It provides an out-of-the-box, file-based collector and Windows event collector.
 It also supports organizations that collect:

 Data from devices communicating via the Cisco eStreamer protocol (see Exabeam Data Lake Collector Guide > "Cisco eStreamer Log Collector in Exabeam Data Lake" for more information)